 The Journal of the American Medical Association released a study in 2017 that detailed how almost 70% of CBD products sold from online vendors were falsely labeled.
 Many of the oils were found to have conflicting levels of CBD and THC when compared to their labels.

 Additionally, the dangers posed by herbicides and pesticides that are used during industrial hemp production can be intimidating.
 The organic movement should also include cannabidiol oil products.
-CBD products are advertised as natural medicine and should be free of any artificial ingredients.
+CBD products are advertised as a natural medicine and should be free of any artificial ingredients.
 Cannabidiol oil has so many uses!
 We hope you’re as excited as we are to discover what comes next.

 Table of Contents